scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 							contains a shared secret key
 							the cluster members use this to cross-authenticate with eachother

+							All cluster members must have this same file

+							Allows base64 legal characters

+							Ex: Creating a keyfile

+								touch keyfile
+								chmod 600 keyfile

+								// could use your own password for keyfile, or create one

+								openssl rand -base64 60 >> keyfile

 						Machines in the cluster authenticating amongst themselves

 						To run Mongo with encryption over the wire (and for intra-cluster communication), you need to compile mongodb with --ssl.